JoaoPereirinha/sitemrf/README.md

 Deployment
 The website is currently live at: www.mrf.pt
-(or add your real domain/Netlify link here if already published)

 License
 This project is for portfolio purposes and for the exclusive use of Mário Ribeiro & Filhos, LDA.